Updated 22/08/2024

 Many businesses use a variety of messaging channels alongside SMS.
 However, issues can arise when other business messaging channels, such as email, go ignored and a message isn’t registered by the recipients.

-Opting for SMS for things like security alerts and meeting reminders is not only more convenient but also means that employees are more likely to see the message come through.
+Opting for SMS for security alerts and meeting reminders is not only more convenient but also means that employees are more likely to see the message come through.

 As such, SMS can significantly help to support internal communications across teams whilst promoting efficiency.